Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 ![IMG_2653](https://github.com/user-attachments/assets/068a733a-8a6d-4319-ac18-44c5c32edbe2)

-Wiring up the wearable was easier than the plant.
-The Stemma QT board made it easy to connect the accel/gryo, amd the loudness sensor only had three pins.
+Wiring up the wearable was less challenging than wiring up the plant, largely thanks to the Stemma QT board.
+However, calibrating the sensors, especially the accel/gyro, was difficult.
+The goal of the accel/gyro board was to help our wearable Photon detect when the user is “stationary” vs “moving.”
+I spent a lot of time moving with the accel/gyro board to experiment with thresholds and determine the relevant axes.
+Ultimately I utilized ChatGPT in writing some calibration code that helped differentiate “stationary” vs “moving” easily.

 Reflections:

 Sometimes hardware can be wired up correctly and functioning totally correctly, but the system doesn't work due to factors outside of my control (Berkeley IoT network).
 In these cases, it's better to just wait for a little bit and then try again.
 Troubleshooting the Photon was probably the most frustrating part of the process, because there was no easy fix to the issue.

+Adding one component at a time and then testing it via code ensured repeatability and reliability of the entire system.
+Testing out different combinations of components also allowed me to determine if there were any problematic components of the system (there ended up being a few cables that needed to be swapped out).

 Speculations:
 I noticed that there was no way to test out hardware components wired up without code.
 I wonder if this is something that ChatGPT could help more with as opposed to wiring up an entire system and then writing code, only to discover it doesn't work.
 I wonder if there's a tool where we could test our circuits virtually.